 The Gold Museum

-Here they explain some of the indigenous history before the Spanish, the conquest and subsequent robbery of gold, and show a number of the ornamental uses of gold for local tribes.
+Here they explain some of the indigenous histories before the Spanish, the conquest and subsequent robbery of gold, and show a number of the ornamental uses of gold for local tribes.

-The museum is good for at least an hour of your time, and like I mentioned, it’s totally free!
+The museum is good for at least an hour of your time, and as I mentioned, it’s totally free!